 The Academy Trust continues to evolve and to adapt to the ever-changing educational environment.
-The Academy Trust is committed to continual improvement, which is achieved in a number of ways, including improvement planning, review meetings, continual professional development, lesson observations, performance management, self-evaluation, data analysis and action planning.
-The particular achievements and performance of the Academy Trust during the year ended 31 August 2021 included:
+The Academy Trust is committed to continual improvement, which is achieved in a number of ways; including improvement planning, review meetings, continual professional development, lesson observations, coaching, performance management, self-evaluation, data analysis and action planning.
+The particular achievements and performance of the Academy Trust during the year ended 31 August 2023 included:

-- Ahead of the 2021/22 academic year, the School recruited its seventh full cohort of pupils into year 7, further adding to the diverse and inclusive community which was created in the School's first and subsequent years of operation.
+- ^o Ahead of the 2022/23 academic year, the School recruited its eighth full cohort of pupils into year 7, further adding to the diverse and inclusive community which was created in the School's first and subsequent years of operation.
 Using the nodal admissions the School recruited its 150 year 7 pupils from four distinct areas of the city its own Selly Oak locality, Hall Green, Small Heath and the Jewellery Quarter.
-There were 1,650 applications to the School for year 7 places over 11 applications for each available place.
-Of these, 265 applications were from parents and carers who selected the School as their first choice.
-During 2021/22 admissions processes were completed in readiness for September 2022 entry to year 7, where broadly similar levels of applications were received.
-There is strong confidence within communities and from families in the School, given the level of interest seen. - The School also received 1,100 applications for the 200 places available in year 12 in September 2021 broadly replicated across 2021/22 in readiness for sixth form entry in September 2022.
-This included 72 applications from our own GCSE cohort with 61 of these pupils subsequently enrolling during August 2021 upon choice, and having themselves met the academic entry standards to follow our A level courses (from a mixed attainment lower School).
+There were 1,729 applications to the School for year 7 places over 11 applications for each available place.
+Of these, 251 applications were from parents and carers who selected the School as their first choice.
+During 2022/23 admissions processes were completed in readiness for September 2023 entry to year 7, where broadly similar levels of applications were received.
+There is strong confidence within communities and from families in the School, given the level of interest seen. - ^o The School also received 1,100 applications for the 220 places available in year 12 in September 2022 broadly replicated across 2022/23 in readiness for sixth form entry in September 2023.
+The Sixth Form has a pupil admission number of 400 (in total across year 12 and year 13) which is now established and secure.
+Students join the School's sixth form from broadly 70 schools across the city (including our own) laying testament to one of the Academy Trust's founding principles to be 'a School for the city of Birmingham'.

-Standards at GCSE - summer 2022:
+Standards at GCSE - summer 2023: